herrera-ignacio/design_patterns/creational/abstract-factory/abstract-factory.md

 Use the _Abstract Factory_ pattern when:

-* system should be independent of how its products are created, composed and represented.
-* system should be configured with one of multiple families of products have no knowledge of the classes that implement widgets for a particular look-and-feel.
-In other words, clients only have to commit to an interface defined by an abstract class, not a particular concrete class.

-A `WidgetFactory` also enforces dependencies between the concrete widget classes.
-A `MotifScrollBar` should be used with a `MotifButton` and a `MotifTextEditor`, and that constraint is enforced automatically as a consequence of using a `MotifWidgetFactory`.

-### Applicability

-Use the _Abstract Factory_ pattern when:

 * System should be independent of how its products are created, composed and represented.
 * System should be configured with one of multiple families of products.
 * Family of related product objects is designed to be used together, and you need to enforce